BillyZac/bric/README.md

 Put the following into a separate .js file, such as "app.js".

 ```
-var brick = require('./brick')
+var bric = require('bric')

 var width = 200
 var height = 50

-brick(width, height)
+bric(width, height)
 ```

+In the same folder as app.js, make a folder called "bricks".
+This is where your bricks will go.

 Then, on the command line, run:

 ```$ node app.js```

-This will give you bricks that are 200 pixels wide by 50 pixels tall.
-They show up in the "bricks" folder.
+Check the "bricks" folder.
+You should have a bunch of bricks that are 200 pixels wide by 50 pixels tall.